cshein45/selective-permissions-intervention/README.md

-* **DevTools Console**: The easiest way to check for this intervention during development is to watch for the warning messages in the Chrome DevTools console.
+* **DevTools Console**: The easiest way to check for this intervention during development is to watch for the warning messages in the Chrome DevTools issues pane.
 * **Reporting API**: For production monitoring, site owners should configure a reporting endpoint to receive `intervention` reports.
 The report body will look similar to this: \
 ```javascript
 {